webpack/webpack.js.org/src/content/api/loaders.md

 ## Deprecated context properties

-W> The usage of these properties is highly discouraged since we are planing to remove them from the context.
+W> The usage of these properties is highly discouraged since we are planning to remove them from the context.
 They are still listed here for documentation purposes.

 ### `this.exec`